Lawns in the United States: Industry

+Beginning as early as 1861 and continuing through the present day, many US patents have been issued for lawn mowers or mowing machines.

 Pesticides

 The idea of lawn landscaping is fairly new with the turfgrass species used in lawns coming to the Americas in the last century.
 The idea of using chemicals to control a lawn is even newer.
 Around the 1930s, the use of chemicals to maintain a lawn was advised against.
 The most common way to control a yard during this time was to either hand pull the weeds or keep chickens.
 Chemical use became popular in the post-WWII era and has grown significantly since then.
 In 1999 a study by the United States Geological Survey found that 99% of urban water streams contained pesticides.
 Surprisingly, pesticides are commonly used by people who understand the negative effects of the chemicals, but they continue to use them due to the immense pressure they feel to maintain their lawn for their neighborhood’s sake.
 People often view their lawns as a social responsibility that speaks to their character which is why they are willing to use chemicals on their lawns despite the negative effects they may have.
 Many local governments also do not help this scenario because they have enacted “weed laws” that restrict grass growth over a certain number of inches.
 According to Robbins and Sharp, these laws are not necessarily the reason many people use chemicals, but they can be a barrier to those who wish to use alternative means of maintaining their lawns.